MallouMerc24/Threat-Hunting-Scenario-CTF-DEAD-IN-THE-WATER/README.md

 | where FileName == "ssh.exe"
 | where Timestamp >= datetime(2025-11-01)
 | where Timestamp < datetime(2025-12-01)
-| order by Timestamp dsc
+| order by Timestamp asc
 ```

 **Notes:** This SSH connection represents the attacker’s pivot from a compromised workstation into critical backup infrastructure.